zsomborbencsik/pallida-orientation-exam/javascript.md

 You should validate all input submitted by the user!

-Only allow alphanumeric characters from the user:
+ - Only allow alphanumeric characters from the user: `[A-Z]`, `[0-9]` and the `-` dash symbol

-[A-Z], [0-9] and the `-` dash symbol.
+ - Maximum length of the quers is 7 characters

-If the submitted data is anything else, respond with the following JSON:
+If the submitted data doesn't match any above criteria, respond with the following JSON:

 `{ "result": "error", "message": "invalid input" }`